bobbingwide/oik-block/README.md

 New plugin, available only from https://github.com/bobbingwide/oik-block

 ## Changelog
+# 0.3.1
+* Changed: Added a PHPUnit test
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With PHP 8.2
+* Tested: With PHPUnit 9.6

 # 0.3.0
 * Deleted: Don't bother with Editor selection meta-box any more #37
 * Changed: Support PHP 8.2: #38